osmus/teachosm.org/_posts/en/resources/0200-01-14-youthmappers.md

 Capitalizing on web-based open geospatial technologies, Youthmapper's mission is to cultivate a generation of young leaders to create resilient communities and to define their world by mapping it.

-Visit the [Youthmappers](http://www.youthmappers.org/)site to find out more about our program, and how you can start your own chapter.
+Visit the [Youthmappers](http://www.youthmappers.org/) site to find out more about our program, and how you can start your own chapter.
 The organization provides structure and guidance to the individual, student-led chapters and their mapping efforts